jviau/durabletask-hosting/src/DurableTask.Instrumentation/readme.md

 This library bridges the existing DurableTask distributed tracing with OpenTelemetry SDK.
 See [DurableTask.Instrumentation.Samples](../../samples/DurableTask.Instrumentation.Samples/) for an example on what it provides.

-## ⚠ Important: This library only works for DurableTask.AzureStorage orchestration service ⚠
+## ⚠ Important: This library only works for DurableTask.AzureStorage orchestration service. ⚠
+## ⚠ Important: This library is non-shipping as DurableTask.Core is implementing its own improved instrumentation. ⚠

 ## Emitted Spans